Hingham, Norfolk: History

+Early history (pre-1066 – 17th century)

 The town's name derives from the homestead or village of "Hega's people".

 The town, originally spelled "Hengham", is an ancient settlement, as its Saxon name denotes.
 It was the property of King Athelstan, in 925, and of William the Conqueror in 1066 and 1086 as a well populated parish in the hundred of Forehoe, and retained many privileges coming from its royal ownership, including "the grandeur of ...
 St Andrew's," a parish church rebuilt in the 1300s.
 Thomas de Morley, 5th Baron Morley is buried in its chancel.
 In the years that followed, the town was a clear royal domain, for William the Conqueror and many others.

 In 1414 the town was exempted from an English toll and in 1610, the town was granted a royal charter by James I. Over the years, from 1154 to 1887, the town's church is recorded as having had 32 rectors.
 (Note: These rectors include but are not limited to John de Bridport (1154), son of John de Bridport (1199), Master Richard of Felmingham (1272), John de Calton (1307), William Winor of Swanton (1313), Remigius de Hethersett (1316), Master John de Ufford (1359), and Master John de Darlington (1375).)

 By the 1600s, the town of Hingham was still agricultural.
 John Speed's maps of the Kingdom of England during the Jacobean period in 1610 and 1611 showed that the town was near Wymondham (also called Wimundham or Windham).
 This town was, at the time, situated in the countryside with diverse terrain, profuse windmills, well-watered soil, a large degree of inland water traffic, and few urban centres apart from Norwich, where a thriving cloth industry boomed.
 With Speed's drawing of a castle at the location of Hingham, the town must have been of some stature.